 Night Food Street: the hub of foodies

 Punjabis are foodies much like Bengalis, and Chandigarh is the hub of food tourism in Punjab.
 Most of the food zones in the city draw their curtains by midnight, but the Night Food Street is the only place that springs into service by 7 pm and serves a myriad variety of North Indian delights till 7 am.
 The menu lists genuine Punjabi delicacies including shahi paneer, tandoori chicken, stuffed paranthas, etc. Located outside the University of Punjab, The Night Food is a must walk for gastronomic entertainment and food photography.

 Punjab has a cultural connect with Bengal, and it is the Tagore Theatre in Chandigarh.
 The theatre, one of the most popular cultural hubs in the city, was founded and named after the Nobel Laureate Rabindranath Tagore by the famous actor Prithvi Raj Chauhan who played Mughal Emperor Akbar in Mughal-E-Azam, a Bollywood classic based on the love saga of Salim and Anarkali.
 The Tagore Theatre has witnessed electrifying performances by renowned artistes, to name Shabana Azmi, Pankaj Kapoor, Naseeruddin Shah, Waheeda Rahman, Nadira Babbar and likes.
 It also hosts musical concerts and film festivals apart from dramas.

-Fly to Punjab with the cheapest air ticket from IndianEagle.com, at any time of the year.
-Indian Eagle makes the whole year the season for cheap air travel.
+Fly to Punjab from USA with the cheapest air tickets from IndianEagle.com, at any time of the year.
+Indian Eagle makes the whole year a season for cheap air travel.